Berrick Salome

 Berrick Salome /ˈbɛrᵻk ˈsæləm/ is a village and civil parish in South Oxfordshire, England, about 3 mi north of Wallingford.
 Since the 1992 boundary changes, the parish has included the whole of Roke and Rokemarsh (previously largely in the parish of Benson) and Berrick Prior (previously part of the parish of Newington).
 The 2011 Census recorded the parish's population as 326.
 In 1965, Reginald Ernest Moreau (1897–1970), an eminent ornithologist, and a Berrick Salome resident from 1947, realized that he could build up a picture of the village as it had been in the decades before the First World War, based on the recollections of elderly villagers.
 His study, which was published in 1968 as The Departed Village: Berrick Salome at the Turn of the Century, also included an introduction to local history.
 This provided much of the information for "A Village History" which appeared in The Berrick and Roke Millennium Book and is the major source for this article.

 Toponym

 Berewic is Old English for "barley farm" and Salome is from the surname "Sulham".
 In the 13th century, Aymar de Sulham held the manor.
-There is a Britwell Salome about 3 mi to the east, and Sulham is a parish in Berkshire on the River Thames near Reading.
+There is a Britwell Salome about 3 mi to the east, and Sulham is a parish in Berkshire near Reading.
 Prior: Berrick Prior is the corn farm belonging to the Prior of Canterbury (see below: 'Middle Ages').
 Liam Tiller gives early versions of the name as Berewiche (1086) and Berewick (1210, 1258).
-Moreau quotes later versions found in The Place-names of Oxfordshire, as Berrick Sullame (1571), Berwick Sallome (1737, 1797), and, by the time of the 1863 Inclosure Award, Berrick Salome.
+Moreau quotes later versions found in The Place-names of Oxfordshire, as Berrick Sullame (1571), Berwick Sallome (1737, 1797), and, by the time of the 1863 inclosure award, Berrick Salome.
 In fact, the modern spelling can be found much earlier: the 1830 OS one inch map, reproduced in Ditmas, shows Berwick Salome, though in a smaller typeface than Berwick Prior.